somesocks/dryad/dyd/roots/docs/dyd/assets/site/content/docs/02-concepts/02-the-heap.md

 # The Heap

-Every garden has a **heap** - where package assets are stored in a content-addressed filesystem structure.
+Every garden has a **heap** - where package assets and other build artifacts are stored in a content-addressed filesystem structure.

 The location of the heap within a garden should be `dyd/heap`.

+The heap is managed by dryad, however is a disposable directory.
+If the heap directory is deleted, all packages in the garden should still be able to be rebuilt successfully.